andrey-zotov/da356e24/README.md

 See the Locust screenshot:
 ![Locus chart](misc/locust-api-stress-windows.png)

-Most likely this is due to networking overhead of WSL2, this to be confirmed.
+Most likely this is due to networking overhead of WSL2 and non-production kubernetes configuration.
+The Rust version of the service, although provides slightly higher throughput and low response times, suffers from the same networking overheads.

 ## Set up